-Meet the passionate and dedicated people who serve our partners in Kenya, Indonesia and the United States.
+Meet the passionate and dedicated people who serve our partners in Kenya and the United States.

 Regional Program Managers

 Agnes Kioko is the Regional Director, overseeing the Regional Program Managers, as well as the Mbooni region Women's Groups.
 Agnes started as a Kyeni Kya Yatwa women's group member in 2008, rising up to Chairlady, and then to Regional Manager in 2009.
 To say leadership is a strength of Agnes', still doesn't even come close!
 Agnes is passionate not only about seeing leadership come alive in other women, but on a deeper level her well-being is woven in with every Kenyan Women's Group member.
 Agnes is grateful to God for the chance to share knowledge and opportunities with women in Kenya, as well as in the United States.